Easy Vegan Mashed Potatoes

 It’s up to you if you want to peel them or not.
 Leaving the skin on makes them easier to prepare and offers a boost of fiber.
 But if I’m going for classic style mashed potatoes, I usually peel them for a smoother feel.

 The next key factor is coconut milk.
 You want to make sure you are using full fat and it is plain and unsweetened.
+I’ve found that So Delicious in the green carton works the best.
 This gives the potatoes a similar texture as heavy cream without the coconut flavor.

 As far as the vegan butter goes, our favorite is Miyoko’s.
 It can be hard to find and a little pricey so Earth Balance makes a great alternative.